 Each of these stages were then broken down into related issues areas that were discussed by the PDP-WT.
 The following sections provide an overview of these deliberations, including proposed recommendations to address issues identified.
 To encourage input from the members of the WT, a number of surveys were conducted to solicit feedback.
 For further details on the surveys and interim notes, please visit the PDP-WT Workspace: https://st.icann.org/icann-ppsc/index.cgi?pdp_team.

 For each of these stages a number of recommendations were developed (see hereunder) that form the basis of the proposed new GNSO Policy Development Process.
-These recommendations are:
+These recommendations are provided below.
+Please note that in order to make this section of the document concise, most of the context for the recommendations have been removed and the PDP-WT urges the community to read the Initial Report for further context on the recommendations

 Stage 1 – Planning and Request for an Issues Report